Home

 }

 Because Docker is running locally in the Coder server, there is no need to authenticate coder_agent.
-But if your coder_agent were running on a remote host, your template would need authentication credentials.
+But if your coder_agent is running on a remote host, your template will need authentication credentials.

 This template's agent also runs a startup script, sets environment variables, and provides metadata.